ironsheep/P2-vscode-langserv-extension/TASKS-User-win.md

 One time:

 - Install a tasks.json file (_works across all your P2 projects_)
-  - _Make sure the names of your compiler and loader binaries are correct (we use the .bat file to run PNut, we don't refer to PNut.exe directly!)_
 - Install a common keybinding (_works across all your P2 projects_)
 - Optionally add a couple of VSCode extensions if you wish to have the features I demonstrated
   - "[Error Lens](https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens)" which adds the compile errors messages to the associated line of code